 It is already well established that there is a risk of salmonella associated with pet reptiles.
 Reptiles, including snakes, have long been known to carry particular types of salmonella, most carry salmonella in their gut and shed the bacteria in their droppings.
 These droppings can quickly spread over the reptile’s skin and any surface or object they come into contact with including cages, toys, clothes, furniture and household surfaces.

-Raw or frozen mice used as snake feed may be the principle route of disease transmission in this outbreak.
+Raw or frozen mice used as snake feed may be the principal route of disease transmission in this outbreak.
 Such feeder mice have previously been found to be a source of salmonella and present a risk to those who handle them.

 Babies and children under 5 are particularly at risk from infection.
 Children who had no contact with reptiles can also get infected indirectly through the reptile handler or by contamination of the environment.
 However, many children can be curious and like to handle and stroke pet reptiles and as a result their hands and fingers become contaminated.
 Added to this, children do not have fully developed immune systems and so are therefore at increased risk of becoming severely ill following exposure to salmonella.